Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

-**Added:**
-- `bpk-component-button`:
-  - Added new theming prop for `border-radius` on buttons.
-- bpk-component-map:
-  - New `greedyGestureHandling` prop for enforcing one-finger pan and zoom on touch devices.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).